nvdaes/emule/readme.md

 *	control+shift+p: In the Search window, moves focus and mouse to the list of search parameters, or edit field options.
 *	control+shift+b: Move the focus to the list in the current window.
 For example usable in the Search window, downloads in Transfer window, etc.
 *	control+shift+o: Move the focus to read-only edit boxes in the current window.
 For example the IRC received messages, available Servers, etc.
-*	control+NVDA+f: If the caret is located in an read only edit box, opens a find dialog.
+*	control+NVDA+f: If the caret is located in a read only edit box, opens a find dialog to use the commands for searching text available in NVDA.
-*	control+f3: Finds the next occurrence of the text that you previously searched in read only edit boxes.
-*	control+shift+f3: Finds the previous occurrence of the text that you previously searched in read only edit boxes.
 *	control+shift+l: Moves the navigator object and mouse to the headers of the current list.
 *	control+shift+q: Reads the first object in the status bar; provides information about recent activity.
 *	control+shift+w: Reads the second object of the status bar; contains information about files and users on the current server.